-Morning Joe’s Joe Scarborough reminded us today of another time, another tragedy, and another response: the speech given by Robert F. Kennedy the night Martin Luther King, Jr. was assassinated.
+On the night Martin Luther King, Jr. was assassinated, Robert F. Kennedy had to give a speech.
 In a world before blogs, Kennedy was in the awkward, yet history-making position of having to break news to his audience; this was the first the Indiana crowd had heard of King’s death.
 The speech is exceptional, even when considered within the canon of Kennedy’s often classic, and often literary, brilliance.
-This week another American President, at another time when we remember Martin Luther King, will once again address an irrational act, a public tragedy, and a community’s broken hope.
-It is not unlikely he will reference RFK.

 You can see the video here.
 What was extraordinary was how frankly, and calmly, Kennedy addressed the anger and hate that underlies irrational acts.
 He told what had happened, and he went right into calm.
 He was not angry, or even emotional.
 The audience followed this lead.
 RFK was in a position to empathize.
 In one of the most memorable moments in the speech, he connects to his audience by reminding them that his brother was also killed—“by a white man.”
 Implicit in this is another irrationality—the irrationality of generalizations, whether about race, or religion, or any other pat demographic stat.
 He urged understanding.